codeAligned/tjioi/registration.md

 1.  <p>Have each student complete the Media Release Form (<em>to be posted shortly</em>).
 This can either be sent in the mail, scanned and sent by e-mail, or brought in person.
 This is <strong>required</strong> to participate.
-    Additionally, make sure that your students complete any other forms required by your district.</p>
+    Additionally, make sure that your students complete any other forms required by your school or school district.</p>
 2.  <p>Ask your students to complete the student survey (<em>to be posted shortly</em>).</p>
 3.  <p>After the registration deadline, if there are any changes to your team, notify us as soon as possible.</p>
 4.  <p>When study materials are released, we encourage your students to review them to prepare for the competition!
-If your school has a <strong>computer science club</strong>, please encourage them to use our materials, and get in touch with us.
-If not, why not try to start one?</p>
+If your school has a <strong>computer science club</strong>, we'd love for them to take advantage of our materials.
+If not, why not try to start one?
+Either way, please keep in touch with us with how you're using our materials!</p>